Anthonypaige/investnurenergy/src/content/post/what-is-the-residential-clean-energy-credit.md

 ---
-publishDate: 2023-11-01T00:00:00Z
+publishDate: 2023-11-08T00:00:00Z
 title: What is the Residential Clean Energy Credit?
-excerpt: The Residential Clean Energy Credit is more than just a tax incentive; it's a catalyst for change in the way we approach energy in our homes
+excerpt: The Residential Clean Energy Credit is more than just a tax incentive; it's a catalyst for change in the way we approach energy in our homes.
 image: https://github.com/Anthonypaige/investnurenergy/blob/main/public/images/cover-art/HCE-1-cover-art.png?raw=true
 category: Home Clean Energy Credit
 tags: